JRowe47/OpenPineBuds/documentation/audiogram_schema.md

    firmware enforces the 32-point maximum regardless of this hint.
 5. Validate that all frequencies remain within 100–12000 Hz and are strictly increasing without duplicates.

+## Application Across Listening Modes

+The firmware computes a single calibrated base compensation curve per ear from the validated audiogram and interpolation pipeline.
+This base curve is shared by every listening mode to avoid refitting per mode:

+- The base curve is calibrated per bud and cached as the starting point for ambient, music, theater, conversation, calls, and tinnitus-masking modes.
+- Mode-specific EQ presets apply as overlays after the base curve, preserving the same underlying compensation everywhere.
+- Final limiters remain engaged after the overlays to maintain safe gain caps and smooth transitions between modes.